-Whether you are a resident or business in California, you may be directly affected by upcoming changes to building energy codes from upgrades to Title 24, Part 6 going into effect July 1st, 2014.
+Whether you are a resident or business in California, you may be directly affected by changes to building energy codes from upgrades to Title 24, Part 6 in effect as of July 1st, 2014.

 ‘Title 24’ is the specific building energy code standard in California.

 Building energy code standards are updated periodically to allow for incorporation of new energy efficiency advancements and methods.

 Changes to Title 24, Part 6 may result in modifications to rebates received from PG&E, affecting energy efficiency projects in the future.

 The California Building Standards Code, often referred to as ‘Title 24’, was created by the California Building Standards Commission in 1978.
 The Standards are updated periodically by the California Energy Commission to allow consideration for and possible incorporation of new energy efficiency technologies and methods.

 The goal of Title 24 is to ensure that building construction, system design and installation achieve energy efficiency and preserve outdoor and indoor environmental quality.
 The Standards establish a minimum level of building energy efficiency for both residential and nonresidential buildings.
 A building can be designed to a higher efficiency level, resulting in additional energy savings.